 - 1. VA summer traineeship - 2.
-Clinical research position - 3.
-Training hours in a pre-practicum setting that is required by the Advanced Practicum 1 site - 4.
-Site that provides assessment specific opportunities - 5.
-Experiences at sites that are specifically approved by the Clinical Training Director
+Clinical research position - Training hours in a pre-practicum setting that is required by the Advanced Practicum 1 site - 4.
+Time spent in the same practicum setting after the official practicum has ended - 5.
+Early beginning of a practicum experience (for 824, not for 822).

-Please note that if the site is not an approved site for our program, the site proposal form must also be completed and submitted with this form.
+- 6. Experience with sites on GCPs approved list of practicum sites that are not completed during Advanced Practicum I or II - 7.
+Site that provides assessment specific opportunities - 8.
+Experiences at sites that are specifically approved by the Clinical Training Director Please note that if the site is not an approved site for our program, the site proposal form must also be completed and submitted with this form.
 The DCT will then review the site for consideration ensuring that it is in alignment with the goals, objectives, and training model of the Doctoral Program in Counseling Psychology at Holy Family University.